therealklanni/html-css/README.md

 Names that are specific and reflect the purpose of the element should be preferred as these are most understandable and the least likely to change.

 Generic names are simply a fallback for elements that have no particular or no meaning different from their siblings.
-They are typically needed as "h"lpers."
+They are typically needed as "helpers."

 Using functional or generic names reduces the probability of unnecessary document or template changes.